defuncart/chat_messenger/README.md

 ## About

-Presently targets Android and IOS. macOS support is planned.
+Presently targets Android, iOS and macOS.

 ## Getting Started